matthew-forsythe/scratch/README.md

 I will not attempt to pull branch-1 into the master branch.

-# Visual Code instad of Git Bash
+# Visual Code instead of Git Bash
-Attempting to use VS Code and git desktop instead of git bash
+Attempting to use VS Code and git desktop instead of git bash Why do I suck at typing as of late???